NateEag/how-i-code/drafts/daily-routine.rst

 * Review assigned tasks and get the next-highest priority ones queued up in today's todo list.
 Make sure to check tasks with deadlines, in case there are lower-priority tasks with high urgency.
+If a task is not estimated to be < 30 minutes or broken into subtasks with an estimate of < 30 minutes, then add doing a breakdown to the task queue, rather than the task itself.

 When on pager / production support duty, triage alerts and any auto-filed tickets.
 For any projects that do not yet have proper alerting / ticketing for